 LACP and other forms of link aggregation generally do not work well with virtualization solutions.
-In a virtualized environment, consider the use of iSCSI MPIO through the creation of an iSCSI Portal.
-This allows an iSCSI initiator to recognize multiple links to a target, utilizing them for increased bandwidth or redundancy.
+In a virtualized environment, consider the use of iSCSI MPIO through the creation of an iSCSI Portal with at least two network cards on different networks.
+This allows an iSCSI initiator to recognize multiple links to a target, using them for increased bandwidth or redundancy.
 This how-to (https://fojta.wordpress.com/2010/04/13/iscsi-and-esxi-multipathing-and-jumbo-frames/) contains instructions for configuring MPIO on ESXi.